CLI adapters

 Configuration

-- Go to Agents → Edit for the agent you want to route through Claude Code
+- Go to Agents → Edit for the agent you want to route through the CLI

 - Scroll to the CLI Adapter section

-- Set Adapter Type to “Claude Code (Local CLI)”
+- Set Adapter Type to the tool you installed — “Claude Code (Local CLI)”, “Codex (Local CLI)”, or “Gemini (Local CLI)”

 - Set Default Workspace Base (e.g.,